automl/automl_template/README.md

 ### Workflows
 Workflows are what github uses to automatically run certain things anytime there's a change in the repository.
 You probably don't need to mess with these files too much but you can find them in the `.github/workflows` folder.
 Github's documentation for this is [here](https://docs.github.com/en/actions/learn-github-actions)

+By default these are disabled but you can navigate to `.github/workflows` and uncomment everything under `on:` to enable them.

 #### `citations_cff.yml`
 This workflow activates whenever you change your `CITATION.cff` file and validates it.